 Ancient sandarac forests, pine-covered mountainsides, wader-rich seasonal wetlands, and hotspots of floral endemism are found in an ecoregion that not only supports over 50 million people, but also charismatic fauna such as the endangered Barbary macaque, aoudad, caracal, common genet, Eurasian otter, and golden jackal.

 The sandarac tree is an ancient species—an endemic Tertiary relict whose only living relatives (Callitris spp.) are found in South Africa and Australia.
-These forests cover some 6,000 km2 in lowland Morocco with small areas in Algeria and Tunisia.
-Cork oak forests, Aleppo pine, evergreen holm oak, and juniper forests, and holm oak and holly oak forests are also found within the ecoregion.
-The varied topography, geology, and Mediterranean climate have resulted in a highly diverse flora; 2,900 plant species have been recorded for northern Morocco alone and about 80 endemic species inhabit the Moroccan part of this ecoregion.
+These forests cover some 6,000 km2 in lowland Morocco, with small areas in Algeria and Tunisia.
+Cork oak forests, Aleppo pine, evergreen holm oak, juniper forests, and holm oak and holly oak forests are also found within the ecoregion.
+The varied topography, geology, and Mediterranean climate have resulted in a highly diverse flora; 2,900 plant species have been recorded for northern Morocco alone, and about 80 endemic species inhabit the Moroccan part of this ecoregion.
 El Kala National Park in Algeria is another important area of endemism, and the red-soiled biogeographic island Jabal Al Akhdar (the Green Mountain) in Libya hosts over 100 locally endemic species.

 Species found here include the critically endangered slender-billed curlew and the endangered northern bald ibis, white-headed duck, and Egyptian vulture.
 Over 30 different reptiles are present, such as the endangered and endemic two-fingered skink and the critically endangered Kleinmann’s tortoise on the Cyrenaic Peninsular.
 North African fire salamander, Varaldi’s spadefoot toad, and the Mauritanian toad are all regional endemics.

-The ecoregion contains most of the major North African settlements and human population pressure is high.
+The ecoregion contains most of the major North African settlements, and human population pressure is high.
 Holm oak forests were once widespread but have mainly been converted to agriculture, as have been the wild olive and carob woodlands of the coastal plains.
 Intense disturbances of grazing and firewood collection are reflected in the structure and composition of forests.
 The exceptions to this are areas with tombs or shrines of holy men, respected and known as marabouts or sacred forests.
-These forests have a distinct structure and species composition, with unusual abundance of long-lived trees, and have been considered remnants of the original forests.
-Leopard once found in this ecoregion are now believed to be extirpated.
+These forests have a distinct structure and species composition, with an unusual abundance of long-lived trees, and have been considered remnants of the original forests.
+Leopards once found in this ecoregion are now believed to be extirpated.

 The pressure of human overexploitation and soil degradation have reduced forest resilience to natural disturbances; during periods of intense drought, extensive tree stands suddenly die.
 Current threats to this ecoregion also include continued deforestation, overgrazing, arable crop intensification, tourism development, and military conflict.

-The priority conservation actions for the next decade will be to: 1) build knowledge capacity and create management plans for protected areas; 2) increase connectivity between important areas; and 3) involve local communities to combat overgrazing and manage croplands sustainably.
+The priority conservation actions for the next decade will be to 1) build knowledge capacity and create management plans for protected areas; 2) increase connectivity between important areas; and 3) involve local communities to combat overgrazing and manage croplands sustainably.